Excluding a rectangular grid

-As a corollary of Theorem~\ref{thm:main}, we obtain the following structural property for the graphs excluding the $k \times \ell$ grid as a minor, when $k$ is small compared to $\ell$.
-This is a qualitative strengthening of the celebrated Grid-Minor Theorem by Robertson and Seymour~\cite{Robertson1986}.
+Refining the argument, we obtain that taking $f(k) = 2k-1$ is enough, and so we deduce the following corollary of Theorem~\ref{thm:main}, which is a structural property for the graphs excluding the $k \times \ell$ grid as a minor, when $k$ is small compared to $\ell$.
+This is a qualitative strengthening of the Grid-Minor Theorem by Robertson and Seymour~\cite{Robertson1986}.